This is your most important decision

 This is driven by a common psychological bias, known as scope neglect.
 Helping 100 people feels about as satisfying as helping 1,000, even though the latter is 10 times more impactful.

-If it’s possible to find an option that’s 100 times higher impact than the option you currently think is best, then 10 years in that higher-impact path would achieve what could have otherwise taken you 1,000 years.
+Here’s another way to see their significance: if it’s possible to find an option that’s 100 times higher impact than the option you currently think is best, then 10 years in that higher-impact path would achieve what could have otherwise taken you 1,000 years.
 You could then spend the next 30 years doing whatever makes you happiest, and still have done far more to help than you otherwise would have.

 Case study: changing your career vs cutting your carbon footprint